zerodaycode/canyon-book/src/crud_mapping/foreign_keys.md

 *tournament.rs*

-## The foreign_key annotation and the ForeignKeyable derive macro.
+## The foreign_key annotation and the ForeignKeyable derive macro

 As you may notice, a new annotation has been introduced in the `Tournament` entity.